Amawbia: History

 The town Amawbia, which is also known as Ugbo-Ogiliga, is situated along the old Enugu-Onitsha road in what is today known as Nnamdi Azikiwe Avenue.
 It is about 35 km from Onitsha, on that road in Anambra State, Nigeria.
 The progenitor of Amawbia is, according to common oral tradition, Awofia, one of the sons of Nri Ifikwuanim, the first son of Eri (900AD).
 Eri migrated from the present site of Aguleri, in Anambra East Local Government Area, to Nri, in Anaocha Local Government.
 Another legend holds that the Amawbia people are descendants of mercenaries hired by the people of Awka, who were later on allowed to settle in their region.
 This story is common among some Awka natives.

 Traditions

 The people of Amawbia have a Traditional Ruler as the head of the town who represents a symbol of their Unity and Solidarity.
 He shall according to the town's constitution “uphold the customs and traditions of Amawbia people and serve as a formidable force making for stability and moderation.
 “The Traditional Ruler is known and called the Okpaligwe 1 of Amawbia.
-The current Okpalaigwe is HRH Michael Okoye.
+The current Okpalaigwe elect is Uche Okonkwo following the demose of the previous Okpalaigwe Uche Nwora Muolokwu.